JosephLenton/kantan/README.md

   [![docs](https://docs.rs/kantan/badge.svg)](https://docs.rs/kantan)
 </div>

-Kantan is a simple way to make requests to a server.
+Kantan is for making requests to servers.
+Lots of libraries exist for that.
-With serde, ways to parse headers and cookies, and more, all built in.
+Why use this?

+ * Comes with batteries included.
+ * Can automatically save cookies from responses -- useful for logging in, and then making a followup request.

 ## Features